Moonz10969/CourseWork-Interorganizational-system/README.md

 # interorganizational-system
-This is a project of interorganizational system to interchange information that used in the daily operations of two target companies: Amazon(E-commerce) and DHL(Logistic)
+This is a project of Agile development which is to build an interorganizational system to interchange information that used in the daily operations of two target companies: Amazon(E-commerce) and DHL(Logistic)

 # Objective